-It began as a normal day, heading down to Dealey Plaza; the entire city of Dallas has been all abuzz since filming began for Hulu’s original series 11/22/63, based on Stephen King‘s 2011 bestseller, and of course like most females, I decided to go check the scene out and maybe catch a glimpse of handsome leading man, James Franco…
+It began as a normal day, heading down to Dealey Plaza; the entire city of Dallas has been all abuzz since filming began for Hulu’s original series 11/22/63, based on Stephen King‘s 2011 bestseller about a time traveller who tries and stops the assassination of JFK…

 When I arrived, it was like stepping into the past: extras dressed in their 1960’s best, standing and shooting the breeze with the locals while they waited to set up the next scene; we (the locals) all were mesmerized by the eerie time warp.